Easy Green Bean Salad with Crispy Shallots

 Directions

-• 1Trim ends from beans and leave them whole.
+1Trim ends from green beans and leave them whole.
 Prepare a bowl filled with cold water and ice.

-2Bring a large pot of salted water to a boil then add the beans.
-Cook until bright green, but still crisp.
-I check for doneness after 2 minutes then add additional time as needed.
-Depending how thin the beans are, they will need 2 to 4 minutes.
+2Bring a large pot of salted water to a boil, then add the green beans.
+Cook until bright green but still crisp.
+I check for doneness after 2 minutes, then add additional time as needed.
+Depending on how thin the beans are, they will need 2 to 4 minutes.

 3Drain the beans and toss them into the ice water.

-4In the bottom of a salad bowl, whisk the minced shallots, mustard, vinegar, olive oil, a pinch of salt, and a pinch of pepper together.
-Taste then adjust with more salt and pepper if needed.
+4Whisk the minced shallots, mustard, vinegar, olive oil, a pinch of salt, and a pinch of pepper in the bottom of a salad bowl.
+Taste, then adjust with more salt and pepper if needed.

-5Toss in the green beans then serve with crispy shallots sprinkled on top.
+5Toss in the green beans, then serve with crispy shallots sprinkled on top (optional).

 Adam and Joanne's Tips